Benefits of Dry January

 Replacing the nightly alcohol reward with non-alcoholic alternatives may help give our liver a break, which helps weight management and other menopause symptoms such as hot flushes.

-Alcohol impairs the working of glucagon, the hormone that works to elevate blood glucose levels naturally and to break down body fat.
+Alcohol impairs the working of glucagon, the hormone that works to elevate blood glucose levels naturally and breaks down body fat.

 “Alcohol can give you the munchies,” says Kate.
-“Cutting down or swapping to an alcohol-free drink alongside some olives can help keep a curb on the munchies and still give the feeling of end-of-day reward.
+“Cutting down or swapping to an alcohol-free drink alongside some olives can help curb the munchies and give the feeling of end-of-day reward.